awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.rst

 * Your application is running with an IP other than :code:`127.0.0.1`, :code:`localhost`, or :code:`0.0.0.0`.
 * The port (:code:`8080`, :code:`8081`, or :code:`8082`) is not specified in the URL on the preview tab.
 * Your network blocks inbound traffic to ports :code:`8080`, :code:`8081`, or :code:`8082`.
+* You are trying to go to an address that contains an IP of :code:`127.0.0.1`, :code:`localhost`, or :code:`0.0.0.0`.
+The default built-in behavior of the |AC9IDE| is that this will attempt to go to your local computer, instead of attempting to go the instance or your own server that is connected to the |env|.

 **Recommended solutions:**